stfabbri/CAS_ADS_Thesis_final/README.md

 ## GOAL A: Analyse DEM and Orthophotos and maniputlate and filter the data for image enhancement
-Colab python file (GOAL_A_ImageEnhancement.ipynb) reads in digital elevation model (DEM), and hillshade pictures
+Colab python file (GOAL_A_ImageEnhance.ipynb) reads in digital elevation model (DEM), and hillshade pictures

 -> Input Files are all in Folder: DEM and Hillshade; code accesses automatically the files in github